Letizia Zombory is a Dutch citizen based in Italy.

 She was born in 1944 in Hungary in a noble family, with Italian ancestors.
 She studied Economics at the university in Budapest.
 She also wanted to study art history but there was no possibility.

-In 1977 she escaped the Hungarian communist regime (where she was discriminated because of her origin)with her husband and her 2 year old daughter.
-They travelled across Europe via Greece to the West, the journey lasted a whole month.
+In 1977 she left the Hungarian communist regime (where she was discriminated because of her noble origin)with her husband and her 2 year old daughter.
 The Netherlands became her safe haven.

 In Netherlands she gained the Dutch citizenship and she found peace and tranquility.